 Corona – Day 1 – Don’t be a Scab

 Day 1 of who knows how many.
-I’m one of those “scabs” who went to school.
-The argument I can make for myself is that I’m just here to help others but starting tomorrow I’ll have to do that from home.
-It doesn’t make any sense to go to crowded places but our Department of Education needs some more time to get to that conclusion.
-At least that’s how it seems.
-I’m the English Department head at our school and we have a meeting scheduled for 13:30.
-Hopefully the last meeting, we need to set some guidelines, everyone who can work from home has to do that.
-It just doesn’t make any sense to do it any other way.
-Let’s just hope that the people in charge agree.
+I’m one of those “scabs” who went to school today.
+The argument I can make for myself is that I’m just here to help others, but starting tomorrow, I’ll have to do that from home.
+It doesn’t make sense to go to crowded places, but our Department of Education seems to need a bit more time to reach that conclusion—or at least, that’s how it feels.

-Don’t “scab” and stay healthy.
+Don’t “scab,” and stay healthy.

 Strike